After years as an Apple fan, I might trade my iPhone for the Google Pixel 6a

 Because Google oversees both the hardware and the software, you can access any Android updates very quickly after they are released.
 This is another argument that got thrown my way when considering the Google Pixel 6a, but of course it applies to all Google phones.

-It's the same situation with Apple and iPhone updates, so I wasn't won over here.
+It's the same situation with Apple and iPhone updates, though, so I wasn't won over by this benefit.

 Pricing and availability of the Google Pixel 6a